What is Blockchain? What is it Used For?

 It enhances confidence, efficiency, and opportunities by eliminating duplication of effort and ensuring data integrity.

-What Is Computational Power in Blockchain?
+What Is Computational Power?

 Computational power refers to the processing capacity required to validate and secure transactions on a blockchain network.